pltnk/selective_copy/README.md

 -p, --preserve              Preserve source folder structure.\
 -l, --log                   Create and save log to the destination folder.\
 -h, --help                  Show this help message and exit.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+Inspired by the task from [Chapter 9 of Automate the Boring Stuff](https://automatetheboringstuff.com/chapter9/).